SEND & Local Offer

-Sometimes this may involve includes completing the Common Assessment Framework (CAF) to support the family as well as the pupil.
+Sometimes this may involve liaising with Tameside's Early Help services to support the family as well as the pupil.
 We will discuss the needs of the individual/family in school and plan together the best use of advice and support from other agencies.

 Individual Education plans

-Typically, a child with Additional Needs and/or Disabilities will have an IEP (Individual Education Plan), which sets out targets that are currently being worked on and what additional provision is put in place for that child.
-The content of the IEP is negotiated, as appropriate, with the child and the child’s family.
+Typically, a child with Additional Needs and/or Disabilities will have a Pupil Passport, which sets out targets that are currently being worked on and what additional provision is put in place for that child.
+The content of the Pupil Passport is negotiated, as appropriate, with the child and the child’s family.
 These are reviewed three times per year in a face to face meeting with parents and, along with their child, they are part of the review process.
-Parents will be informed of the progress their child makes against the targets contained within the IEP.
+Parents will be informed of the progress their child makes against the targets contained within the Pupil Passport.